neigeouille/TVVS-group6-assignements/Assignements/Ass2/report.md

 _jtimesched.project.ProjectTime.formatDate()_

 - in : Date object
-- put : a string containing the same date but under another format
+- out : a string containing the same date but under another format

 function = to convert a date into another date format